Salmonella Enteritidis

 Salmonella Enteritidis (SE) can be identified in poultry flocks through:

-• Tracing back to farms or other businesses associated with an SE-affected farm or business.
+• Tracing back to farms or other businesses associated with an SE-infected farm or business.

 • Routine Salmonella monitoring programs on poultry farms and facilities (e.g. grading floors).

-How can I prevent the spread of Salmonella Enteritidis and protect my business?
+Preventing the spread of Salmonella Enteritidis and protecting your business

 Good farm biosecurity is critical to managing the risk of SE.
 You should have a documented biosecurity program to monitor for and prevent the introduction of SE to your property or the spread between poultry sheds.